Latest blog posts

-To be eligible for the next REF, the final, author-created manuscript of all journal articles and published conference papers must be uploaded to SURE within 3 months of publication.
+To be eligible for the next REF, the final, author-created manuscript of all journal articles and published conference papers must be uploaded to SURE within 3 months of acceptance for publication.

 This page will help you make your research outputs open access, and make sure you’re eligible for inclusion in the REF.

 How can SURE help my eligibility for REF and promote my research?

 Depositing your research outputs in SURE means you meet the open access requirements of REF 2021.

 The four UK HE funding bodies have introduced a policy requirement on open access in REF 2021.
 It applies to journal articles and conference contributions (with an International Standard Serial Number) which are accepted for publication from 1 April 2016 and published on or before 31 December 2020.

 The REF 2021 outputs should be deposited, discoverable, and free to read, download and search within, by anyone with an internet connection.
 The funding bodies recommend that institutions fully consider the extent to which authors currently retain or transfer the copyright of works published by their researchers, as part of creating a healthy research environment.

 The funding bodies recognise that information on deposit permissions, licences and embargoes can sometimes be unclear, complex, or hard to find.
 Until significant progress has been made to address this issue (including developing machine-readable licences and permissions), it is reasonable for the sector to rely on shared services, including those offered by SHERPA (Securing a Hybrid Environment for Research Preservation and Access).
 Authors and institutions should feel comfortable acting on the information provided by SHERPA in meeting REF 2021 open access requirements, and should not undertake additional work to verify this information.